MUCAR: Benchmarking Multilingual Cross-Modal Ambiguity Resolution for Multimodal Large Language Models: Prompt for Model Inference

 Table~\ref{tab:prompt_model_inference} presents the detailed prompts used during model testing.
 In the main experiments, we employed English prompts; additionally, we conducted ablation studies using Chinese and Malay prompts to evaluate the impact of different evaluation languages on the experimental results.
-The table also separately shows the prompts used in the three ablation settings: (Q, I), (C, Q), and C. \begin{CJK*}{UTF8}{gbsn}
+The table also lists the prompts used in the three ablation settings: $\mathcal{(Q, I)}$, $\mathcal{(C, Q)}$, and $\mathcal{(C)}$, where $\mathcal{(Q, I)}$ uses the \textit{Question and Image} as input, $\mathcal{(C, Q)}$ uses the \textit{Context and Question}, and $\mathcal{(C)}$ uses only the \textit{Context}.